 Anyway, I decided to start writing the software at the bottom.
 Since I was already using Go, I looked at AppEngine - both are made by Google, so they had to go together.
 I knew that I wanted a way to write the posts, and that meant I needed a way to persist the data, a database.
-Google Cloud has one called Datastore, but it was getting replaced by one called Firestore as I started this project, so I figured, let’s just use Firestore.
+I hadn’t used a NoSQL DB before, so I thought I’d try NoSQL.
+Google Cloud has a NoSQL DB called Datastore, but it was getting replaced by one called Firestore as I started this project, so I figured, let’s just use Firestore.

 Back to Go.
-I wrote a server side application that interfaces with Firestore.
+I wrote a server-side application that interfaces with Firestore.
 It uses basic IAM management to secure it.
-It doesn’t include Firebase’s JS.
+It doesn’t include Firebase’s JS because that bundle is large and I didn’t want to.
 I also wrote a router in Go using the standard library.
 It’s not great and I wouldn’t recommend other people use it.
 On the other hand, I’m really happy that I dove in and wrote enough server code to get something working.

-Writing your own router is very different than writing a blog post.
+Writing your own router in a language you don’t really know is very different than writing a blog post.
 There’s a lot of cool stuff in these seemingly unrelated tasks that I learned because I was willing to follow the yakshave until I got what I wanted.
 I wrote a CMS, I wrote a router, I wrote a bunch of templates, all so I can shout into the ether.

 Yak Shaving happens in real life too, not just in programming worlds.
 Sometimes you end up following a chain of tasks that don’t seem related at all to what you should be doing.
 But if you’re learning from those tasks and can build back up to what you should be doing, then those tasks are worth doing.